OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-05.md

 ## Genesis 5:7

-After he became the father of Enosh, Seth lived 807 years and had other sons and daughters.
+Following the birth of Enosh, Seth lived 807 years and had other sons and daughters.

 ## Genesis 5:8